-The Annual Meeting of Stockholders (the "Annual Meeting") of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held on the 4th floor of the Company's offices, 201 N. Harrison Street, Davenport, Iowa, 52801-1924, on March 21, 2012, at 9:00 a.m.
+The Annual Meeting of Stockholders (the "Annual Meeting") of Lee Enterprises, Incorporated, a Delaware corporation (the "Company"), will be held on the 4th floor of the Company's offices, 201 N. Harrison Street, Davenport, Iowa, 52801-1924, on February 20, 2013, at 9:00 a.m.
 CST, for the following purposes:

-- (1) To elect four directors for terms of three years; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm; - (3) To grant the Board of Directors the discretionary authority to effect a reverse stock split; and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- (1) To elect three directors for terms of three years; - (2) To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm; and - (3) To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors has fixed January 23, 2012 as the record date for the determination of stockholders entitled to notice of, and to vote at the Annual Meeting.
+The Board of Directors has fixed December 27, 2012 as the record date for the determination of stockholders entitled to notice of, and to vote at the Annual Meeting.

 We are furnishing our proxy materials to you under Securities and Exchange Commission rules that allow public companies to deliver proxy materials to their stockholders using the Internet.
-On or about February 6, 2012, you were provided with a Notice of Internet Availability of Proxy Materials ("Notice") and provided access to our proxy materials over the Internet.
+On or about January 7, 2013, you were provided with a Notice of Internet Availability of Proxy Materials ("Notice") and provided access to our proxy materials over the Internet.